 >

-Behind the Breakwater: Engineering the Monaco Yacht Show 2025
+Behind the scenes: Engineering the Monaco Yacht Show

-Behind the Breakwater: Engineering the Monaco Yacht Show 2025
+Behind the scenes: Engineering the Monaco Yacht Show

 The engineering effort required to transform a working harbour into the Monaco Yacht Show (MYS) is a lot less visible than the glamorous face, but no less impressive.
 For 2025 site installation commenced on 30 August and dismantling will continue into early October.
 In that six-week window, the harbour is re-